 - 15-minute warm-up run or steep hike: 10 minutes easy + 5 minutes alternating between 1 minute fun-fast and 1 minute easy.

 - 20 pull-ups

 Once you are warmed up, complete your last full core/max strength workout, but cut the number of sets in half from the regular workout.
 For most people, this will be 2 sets of 4 reps with heavy weights.

-The workouts I share here are workouts I’ve been developing, primarily on myself, but also with all our ice and alpine climbing Uphill Athletes over many years.
-They work like a puzzle, each workout is just one piece of the big picture of the best shape of your life.
+The workouts I share here are ones that I have been developing—primarily on myself, but also with all our ice and alpine climbing Uphill Athletes—over many years.
+They work like a puzzle.
+Each workout is just one piece of the big picture of the best shape of your life.

 Go simply, climb well.